wongshiyuen/Pneumonia_Classification_ResNet50/README.md

 |resnet50_4.py (alpha=0.10)            |89.26
 |resnet50_4.py (alpha=0.20)            |89.74
 |resnet50_5.py (max_alpha=0.2, decay=2)|90.06

+NOTE: In order to reproduce results here for resnet50_4.py, please alter the value of alpha as necessary.

 ## Data Attribution
 This project uses chest X-ray images (normal and with pneumonia) obtained from Guangzhou Women and Children’s Medical Center, Guangzhou.
 The whole dataset can be downloaded from Kaggle (https://www.kaggle.com/datasets/paultimothymooney/chest-xray-pneumonia/data).
 The dataset is licensed under CC BY 4.0.